 9. Ensure Your Software is Kept Up-To-Date.
 One of the easiest ways to keep your estate safe from cyber attacks is to ensure your security software is up to date, install patches to servers, operating systems and software.
 Many major vendors, such as Microsoft, have automatic update services, which can automate the patching process and make it easier than ever to secure your systems.
 Keeping your systems and applications patched and updated, is the best way to ensure that they are adequately protected.
 Your security applications are only as good as their most recent update, so keep them as up to date as possible for the best security positioning.
 Cyber Attackers are constantly adapting to exploit weaknesses in early software versions, so it is recommended to update applications regularly to keep ahead of attackers and malicious software.

 10. Be Prepared.
 Finally, you should always be prepared for the worst.
-Ensure that your organisation has an incident response plan in place so that you are prepared for a breach should one take place.
-Often, how you respond to an incident has more to do with the outcome than what was initially compromised.
-It is important your team knows who to contact for technical support, which stakeholders need to be notified, what are your legal obligations and what communications need to be distributed in the event of a breach or incident.
+Ensure that your organisation has an incident response plan in place to prepare for a breach should one occur.
+How you respond to an incident often has more to do with the outcome than what was initially compromised.
+Your team must know who to contact for technical support, which stakeholders need to be notified, what are your legal obligations and what communications need to be distributed in case of a breach or incident.

-While there are no guarantees when it comes to information security, it is clear that by following the above recommendations, you can greatly improve your organisation’s odds of fending off cyber attacks by hackers who seek to steal its confidential information.
-If you are a small or medium-size organisation looking to implement some of the above measures, Microsoft’s business plans may be a good start in increasing the security of your organisation.
-Microsoft 365 Business Premium combines Office 365 productivity tools with a comprehensive security solution that protects your business against advanced cyberthreats.
-At Nostra, we work hard and fast to deliver and support Microsoft 365 to businesses large and small, both in Ireland and across the world.
-For more information on our security offerings, please contact us.
+While there are no guarantees regarding information security, it is clear that by following the above recommendations, you can greatly improve your organisation’s odds of fending off cyber attacks by hackers who seek to steal its confidential information.
+Suppose you are a small or medium-size organisation looking to implement some of the above measures.
+In that case, Microsoft’s business plans may be a good start in increasing your organisation’s security.
+Microsoft 365 Business Premium combines Office 365 productivity tools with a comprehensive security solution that protects your business against advanced cyber threats.
+At Nostra IT Solutions, our IT professional services experts work hard and fast to deliver and support Microsoft 365 to large and small businesses in Ireland and worldwide.
+For more information on our security offerings and even hardware and software procurement, please contact us.